A summary of different types of file formats

 Image manipulation in PhotoShop Web and digital design | Lossless Support layering Editbale | Requires software to edit Large file size |

-EPS files can contain vectors (a digital image created using paths and shapes which are not made up of a grid of pixels so can be scaled to any size without hindering quality), images, and text.
+EPS files (Encapsulated PostScript) can contain vectors (a digital image created using paths and shapes which are not made up of a grid of pixels so can be scaled to any size without hindering quality), images, and text.
 Often used in the creation of logos or large-scale artwork, EPS files are supported by many editing software applications.

 Suitable for: | Pros: | Cons: |